microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

     > ⚠️ If you get a firewall notification, grant access as the `func` application needs to be able to read and write to your network.

+    > ⚠️ If you are using macOS, there may be warnings in the output:
+    >
+    > ```output
+    > (.venv) ➜  soil-moisture-trigger func start
+    > Found Python version 3.9.1 (python3).
+    >
+    > Azure Functions Core Tools
+    > Core Tools Version:       3.0.3442 Commit hash: 6bfab24b2743f8421475d996402c398d2fe4a9e0  (64-bit)
+    > Function Runtime Version: 3.0.15417.0
+    >
+    > [2021-06-16T08:18:28.315Z] Cannot create directory for shared memory usage: /dev/shm/AzureFunctions
+    > [2021-06-16T08:18:28.316Z] System.IO.FileSystem: Access to the path '/dev/shm/AzureFunctions' is denied.
+Operation not permitted.
+    > [2021-06-16T08:18:30.361Z] No job functions found.
+    > ```
+    >
+    > You can ignore these as long as the Functions app starts correctly and lists the running functions.
+As mentioned in [this question on the Microsoft Docs Q&A](https://docs.microsoft.com/answers/questions/396617/azure-functions-core-tools-error-osx-devshmazurefu.html?WT.mc_id=academic-17441-jabenn) it can be ignored.

 1. Stop the Functions app by pressing `ctrl+c`.

 1. Open the current folder in VS Code, either by opening VS Code, then opening this folder, or by running the following: